Of all the friendships in the history of country music, one of the best has to be that of Loretta Lynn and Patsy Cline.

 When Patsy heard the performance, she had her manager reach out and schedule a time for Loretta to come visit her.

-Despite being in pretty rough shape, the two immediately clicked and their incredibly close friendship started.
+Despite Patsy still being in pretty rough shape, the two immediately clicked and their incredibly close friendship began.

 Loretta, while making some waves in the industry, was still not exactly crushing it financially, in no small part to the four children she was raising.
-So if there was ever a particularly tough month, Patsy would pay her rent and invite her over for dinner.
+If Loretta was ever having a particularly tough month, Patsy would pay her rent and invite her over for dinner to get her through.

-But those weren’t the only things she was willing to shell out.
+But food and money weren’t the only things she was willing to shell out.

 When Loretta was asked about her favorite Patsy Cline memory in a 2016 Bravo TV interview, she spoke about these special times with Patsy: